The stress picture

 Plan a low-stress ride in Brown County

 Pick two places — home to school, house to park — and compare the safest, balanced, and most direct options, with hill avoidance and clear warnings where you must cross a busy road.
+Even if the best way home crosses a county line, the planner follows it.
 Free, no account needed.
 Trips you log become the evidence your community can use to make streets safer.

 Plan a route in Brown County